rabbitmq/rabbitmq-website/site/trademark-guidelines.md

       </li>
     </ol>
     <p>
-      This policy outlines Pivotal’s policy and guidelines about the use of the RabbitMQ trademarks by members of the RabbitMQ development and user community.
+      This policy outlines VMware’s policy and guidelines about the use of the RabbitMQ trademarks by members of the RabbitMQ development and user community.
     </p>